Education and qualifications:

 Gaining experience working and studying at the same time will help me to progress to IEng status, and my current plan is to transfer from EngTech to IEng within a year of obtaining my degree.

 In what ways has registration benefitted your career?

 Obtaining EngTech status has allowed me to gain greater exposure to different clients and projects and more opportunities to develop myself.
 I think it is an important milestone in an engineer’s career and professional development.
-I am currently under review for promotion due to my hard work in gaining this professional registration, passing my HNC, my positive contribution to my projects and the overall EICA team’s improvement and development.
+I was promoted due to my hard work in gaining this professional registration, passing my HNC, my positive contribution to my projects and the overall EICA team’s improvement and development.
 When I apply for Incorporated Engineer (IEng), I believe that having already obtained EngTech status will strongly support my application and assist in demonstrating my continual professional development.

 How does your employer benefit from your professional registration?

 By having a workforce that are professionally registered, my company can present themselves as more capable and as a result are able to win more bids, which in turn makes more money.
 In addition, clients are more likely to want to work with a company who has a professionally registered team as it demonstrates that they are competent, are working to recognised ethical principles and behaviours, and committed to continual improvement and development.